LUCIT-Systems-and-Development/unicorn-binance-websocket-api/dev/sphinx/source/readme.md

 (Refresh update once a minute!)

 ## Installation and Upgrade
 The module requires Python 3.7 and runs smoothly up to and including Python 3.12.

-***The recommended Python version is 3.11!***

 Anaconda packages are available from Python version 3.8 and higher.